Network-Sec/CC-Search/README.md

 `If you want to search for passwords etc. you need to download the WARC files called CC-MAIN-20230922134342-20230922164342-00253.warc.gz` - this tool is `not` made for that, it's for finding historic info on specific domains / IP addresses.
 There is no tool that can search in any other way online, Common Crawl provides only this way of searching (which I think is the root of the whole problem, that why people download all the WARC files completely).

 ## What this does - and does not
 The key to understand the tool are the `indices` of Common Crawl.
-They are like a library index and provide only a very limited overview of the available data.
+They are like a library index and provide only a very limited overview of the available data - they are actually the indices of the indices.
 It's safest to search for `domains`, cause that's the intended `usecase`.
 You can of course search for other things but may stumble over the stubborn server side API that will try to interpret your request as domain.

 ### cluster.idx
 Example content of one index.
 On the left are `ip addresses` (in the top half) and `domain names` (in the bottom half).
 The domain names are `reversed`, beginning with the `TLD`.

-Followed by that is the rest of the URL, then the WARC file name, followed by the offsets - these are the addresses where the actual data is found.
+Followed by that is the rest of the URL, then the specific index file name, followed by the offsets - these are the addresses where the actual data is found.

 ```
 83,228,179,1)/wordpress/index.php/2023/05/22/22052566 20230601095112	cdx-00000.gz	18332338	207996	95